AceDataCloud/LumaAPI/docs/luma_videos_generation_api_integration_guide.md

 Next, let's understand how to operate specifically through an example.

 First, the Webhook callback is a service that can receive HTTP requests, and developers should replace it with the URL of their own HTTP server.
-For demonstration purposes, we use a public Webhook sample site https://webhook.site/, and opening this site will provide a Webhook URL, as shown in the image:
+For demonstration purposes, we will use a public Webhook sample site https://webhook.site/, where you can obtain a Webhook URL as shown in the image:

 <p><img src="https://cdn.acedata.cloud/q78okf.png" width="500" class="m-auto"></p>